 Then, the annual Bell Ringing Ceremony will take place at the Oklahoma Historical Society steps, across the street from the Capitol to the east.

 The Annual King Holiday Program will take place at St. Paul’s Episcopal Cathedral, 127 NW 7th.
 The guest speaker has not yet been announced.

-There will also be a Job Fair at The Henrietta B. Foster Center located at 614 N.E.
+There will also be a Job Fair that morning at The Henrietta B. Foster Center located at 614 N.E.
 4th Street.